Azure/terraform-azurerm-avm-ptn-alz/README.md

 ### <a name="input_policy_assignments_to_modify"></a> [policy\_assignments\_to\_modify](#input\_policy\_assignments\_to\_modify)

-Description: A map of policy assignment objects to modify the ALZ archetype with.
+Description: A map of policy assignment objects to modify the ALZ architecture with.
 You only need to specify the properties you want to change.

 The key is the id of the management group.
 The value is an object with a single attribute, `policy_assignments`.